weiqi-luo/Pick-and-Deliver-Objects/README.md

 ### 3. Face Detection based on Python Library Face Recognition

-Face Detection is a Python Library which is built using [dlib](http://dlib.net/)'s face recognition built with deep learning.
+[Face Recognition](https://github.com/ageitgey/face_recognition) is a Python Library which is built using [dlib](http://dlib.net/)'s face recognition built with deep learning.
 The model has an accuracy of 99.38% on the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) benchmark.

 With face detection TIAGo is able to distinguish professor from other unknown person and deliver the cup.